 WHS™ 2024 Treatment of Hole(s) Not Played

-At present when a hole isn’t played (due to darkness, for example), the score recorded is a net par.
-When the 2024 revision goes into effect, when 10-17 holes are played, an 18-hole Score Differential will be determined by adding the player’s Score Differential from the holes played to an expected Score Differential for the number of holes not played.
-Since a player’s expected score is not specific to a course or reliant upon the course’s stroke index allocation (as net par is today), this will lead to more consistency.
+In the 2024 revision, when 10-17 holes are played, an 18-hole Score Differential will be determined by adding the player’s Score Differential from the holes played to an expected Score Differential for the number of holes not played.
+Since a player’s expected score is not specific to a course or reliant upon the course’s stroke index allocation (as net par was), this will lead to more consistency.

 Full FAQs for Treatment of Hole(s) Not Played Click Here >>